 Wasat’s management team is comprised of experts with multi-year professional background in satellite applications and IT sectors.
 The company cooperates with many universities and research institutions in Poland and abroad, it is equipped with the state-of-the-art software and research infrastructure and it provides clients with advisory services and training possibilities.

 Bartosz graduated in management from the University of Gdańsk and received postgraduate diplomas in satellite applications domain, he was awarded with fellowships from the British Council and ESA.
 As a manager he worked in the Polish Space Research Centre and in Polspace.
-Bartosz was a member of the EU Space Advisory Group and is a Board member of the Polish Space Agency.
-He is an expert in economics of satellite applications and in use of Earth Observation in agriculture and archaeology.
+Bartosz was a member of the EU Space Advisory Group and now is a Board member of the Polish Space Agency.
+He is an expert in economics of satellite applications and in use of Earth Observation in agriculture, archaeology and the energy sector.

 Remote Sensing Department Manager

 Dominik graduated in geography from University in Lublin and completed postgraduate studies in remote sensing and GIS at the Military University of Technology in Warsaw.
 As a GIS expert he worked for several years in companies and public institutions in Poland.
 Since 2011 Dominik has been leading satellite imagery processing and analysis in Wasat, with a focus on agriculture, archaeology and environmental protection.